The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 That's part of being in the light and doing the kind of marketing that he does.

-So hate from journalists and rivals is to be expected.
+So much hate from journalists and rivals is to be expected.

-However, it's not a good sign when customers are negative about your service and James has a lot of negatives reviews regarding his newsletters.
+However, it's not a good sign when customers are negative about your service, and James has a lot of negative reviews regarding his newsletters.

 Here's a review from someone who bought one of Jame's more expensive newsletters:

-This is the kind of stuff that can happen when you follows James.
+This is the kind of stuff that can happen when you follow James.

 Here's what another customer had to say:

-After a year of following the picks he lost $3,000.. add that to the cost of subscription and he's down $6,000 for the year!
+After a year of following the picks, he lost $3,000.
+Add that to the cost of a subscription, and he's down $6,000 for the year!

 There's Going To Be A Million Upsells

-The price for this newsletter isn't that terrible.
+The price of this newsletter isn't that terrible.

-There's deals out there where you can try it for $49 for the first year and then it's $299 for every year after.
+There's a deal out there where you can try it for $49 for the first year, and then it's $299 for every year after.

-However, the reason the price is on the lower side is because there's a lot of upsells.
+However, the reason the price is on the lower side is because there's a lot of upselling.

-There's 9 more newsletters and services on Three Founders Publishing website and some of them cost several thousands of dollars a year.
+There are nine more newsletters and services on the Three Founders Publishing website, and some of them cost several thousand dollars a year.

 You will definitely be marketed this product and all the other products constantly.

-Additinally, since this is an Agora owned company you will be marketed there other newsletters as well.
+Additionally, since this is an Agora-owned company, you will be marketed in their other newsletters as well.

 Your email will be flooded with these offers.